AdobeDocs/experience-platform.en/help/query-service/use-cases/analytics-insights.md

 ---
 # Analytics insights for web and mobile interactions

 Adobe Experience Platform allows you to ingest data from Adobe Analytics report suites using Experience Data Model (XDM) fields to populate datasets.
-Query Service can then make use of this analytics data by running SQL queries to generate valuable insights from a users behavior over the digital platforms.
+This analytics data is modified to conform to the [!DNL XDM ExperienceEvent] class.
+Query Service can then make use of this data by running SQL queries to generate valuable insights from a users behavior over the digital platforms.

 This document provides a variety of sample SQL queries that demonstrate common use cases when creating insights from web and mobile Analytics data.